2021-22 Open Enrollment Periods

-Spring-only eligibility: If your earnings occur only in the spring semester, but will total at least $5762.70, you are eligible to enroll in the plans for October 1 coverage.
-However, your enrollment application must be accompanied by a copy of your fully signed employment contract or letter of appointment.
+Spring-only eligibility: If your earnings occur only in the spring semester, but will total at least $5762.70, you are eligible to enroll in the plans for September 1 coverage.
+However, your enrollment application must be accompanied by a copy of your fully-signed employment contract or letter of appointment.

 Spring-entering grad students: The same guidelines apply.
-However, coverage starts with your first official day as a student (the first day of the spring semester, January 21, 2020) and continues through September 30, 2020.
+However, coverage starts with your first official day as a student (the first day of the spring semester) and continues through August 31, 2022.

-How summer earnings are counted: Summer earnings in a GEO-eligible position count "forward," toward your eligibility for the next plan year that starts in October.
+How summer earnings are counted: Summer earnings in a GEO-eligible position count "forward" toward your eligibility for the next plan year that starts in September.
 If your only earnings during an academic year occur in the summer, this will not make you eligible for coverage during the concurrent summer months.
-For example, if your only GEO-eligible earnings commence June 1, 2019, these will count toward your eligibility for benefits starting October 1, 2019.
+For example, if your only GEO-eligible earnings commence June 1, 2021, these will count toward your eligibility for benefits starting September 1, 2021.

-How Continuing Education courses count: Teaching (1) 3-credit Con Ed course is equivalent to earning $5762.70 for the purposes of Trust Fund benefits.* These requirements differ from those of your student health plan.
+How University Without Walls courses count: Teaching (1) 3-credit UWW course is equivalent to earning $5762.70 for the purposes of Trust Fund benefits.** These requirements differ from those of your student health plan.

 **Minimums are subject to change when stipends increase.